UBC-DSCI/introduction-to-datascience-python/source/classification1.md

-The classifier predicts that the first observation is benign, while the second is malignant. {numref}`fig:05-workflow-plot` visualizes the predictions that this trained $K$-nearest neighbor model will make on a large range of new observations.
+The classifier predicts that the first observation is benign, while the second is malignant. {numref}`fig:05-workflow-plot` visualizes the predictions that this trained K-nearest neighbors model will make on a large range of new observations.
 Although you have seen colored prediction map visualizations like this a few times now, we have not included the code to generate them, as it is a little bit complicated.
 For the interested reader who wants a learning challenge, we now include it below.